SDGforskning/sdg-strings/SDG14_query_action_WoS.md

   OR ("catch" NEAR/3 ("entitlement" OR "limit$" OR "tolerance$")) )
   NEAR/15
-      ("manage*"
-      OR "restor*"
+      (
+        (
-      OR "protect*" OR "conservation"
+          ("manage*" OR "plan" OR "planning" OR "governance" OR "restor*"
           OR "sustainab*"
+          )
+          NEAR/5
+              ("implement*" OR "establish*" OR "introduc*" OR "adopt*" OR "design*" OR "propos*" OR "develop*" OR "reform*" OR "improv*" OR "better"
+              OR "strategy" OR "policy" OR "policies" OR "legislat*"
+              )
+        )
+      OR
+        (
+          ("collaps*" OR "closure$"
+          )
+          NEAR/5
+              ("implement*" OR "establish*" OR "introduc*" OR "adopt*" OR "design*" OR "propos*"
-      OR "assess*"
+              OR "prevent*" OR "avoid*"
+              OR "strategy" OR "policy" OR "policies" OR "legislat*" )
+        )
-      OR "collaps*"
+      OR
-      OR "maximum sustainable yield*" OR "MSY"
+        ("maximum sustainable yield*" OR "MSY"
         OR "marine stewardship council"
         OR "regional fisheries managment organi?ation$" OR "RFMOs" OR "UNCLOS" OR "convention on the law of the sea" OR "fish stocks agreement"
         OR "code of conduct for responsible fisheries" OR "CCRF" OR "port state measures agreement"
+        OR "common fisheries policy"
+        )
       )
 )
 ```